brycewray/hugo-site/content/posts/2023/01/sorta-scoped-styling-hugo-take-two.md

 ----

 Unlike the ordeal of months ago, putting all this into practice took literally only a few minutes per each separate type of content (the similarities among the various Hugo partials made it even easier to create new ones), thanks in no small part to the always amazing speed and stability of Hugo.

-As for whether the results were worth it: use your browser's Inspector tool as you skim through the site; and notice how the CSS files load, and *which* CSS files load, based on what's on each page.
 While this isn't (yet) a true [critical CSS](https://web.dev/extract-critical-css/) approach, it shows a dependencies-free way to get closer to one.